constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 When a client makes a query to the DHT, the DHT direct to the super peer closest to the locality of the client and the super peer find the content requested by the client.
-[Behave](cite:cites Frey2014) proposed another paradigm instead of using a structured network with a DHT, it rely on an unstructed network where each peer have a partial view of the whole web, part of it's view is random and another part is based on the the behavior of the web browser (the website it visit), to create a "behavioral locality".
+[Behave](cite:cites Frey2014) proposed another paradigm instead of using a structured network with a DHT, it rely on an unstructed network where each peer have a partial view of the whole web.
+Each peer's view of the network is partially random and partially based on the websites the peer visits with its web browser to create a "behavioral locality".
-It use a gossip protocol to at certain time exchange the peer the node know with an other peer to change it's view on the network.
+It uses a gossip protocol, at certain times the peer exchange randomly the node they know to change its view on the network.
-With this approach behave was able to for 50% of their query to be retrieve with 0 hop.
+With this approach behave was able to for 50% of their query to be retrieved with 0 hop which shows that the system has a great potential for scalability.
 [CyCLaDEs](cite:cites Folz2016) adapted the concept of Behave for the use case of SPARQL query of RDF documents.